-This Tuscan borlotti bean soup is a quick and healthy taste of Italy.
+This 20 minute Tuscan Borlotti Bean Soup is a quick and healthy taste of Italy.

-(Disclaimer: Cirio sent me these beans to review, I was not paid and all opinions are my own.)
+Disclaimer: Cirio sent me these products to review – all opinions are my own.

-Cooking with dried beans is quite time-consuming with the soaking and the cooking times, so these cans of steamed and ready to eat beans are perfect to make Tuscan borlotti bean soup, and Tuscan cannellini bean soup.
-The texture of these beans is perfect and they have a lovely delicate taste.
+However, cooking with dried beans is always time-consuming, allowing for soaking and lengthy cooking times, so these cans of steamed and ready to eat beans are ideal to make a perfect Tuscan Borlotti Bean Soup.

 - The base of the soup is a soffritto which is softened (not sautéed) till slightly golden on a low heat

 - Salt is added to draw the moisture from the vegetables